JOYBOYash/Maverik-Game-Build/README.md

 **Co-Ordinate Keys and make cool and stunning gameplays!**

 PC Controls -
-A/D to control Ship Rotation along Z-axis, Great for making Cool Flips!
+- A/D to control Ship Rotation along Z-axis, Great for making Cool Flips!
-Use mouse to look around and change ships's course.
+- Use mouse to look around and change ships's course.
-Right Mouse button for Xtra speed :D
+- Right Mouse button for Xtra speed :D

 ## Installation:
-Download and Unzip, look for .exe file and then you're just ONE-CLICK away from creating/dominating your own race track!
+Download the file and Unzip, look for .exe file and then you're just ONE-CLICK away from creating/dominating your own race track!

 ## Credits:
 - **Sketchfab Models -**